leighklotz/llamafiles/README.md

 ## help-commit.sh usage and examples

-This script uses llm.sh to generate commit messages from the current directory.
+This script uses llm.sh to generate commit messages from the current directory, based on `git diff` output.

 ```bash
 $ help-commit [--quiet] [-- [llm.sh options]]